-Figure 1: This mildly complex, circumscribed T2-FLAIR hyperintense rosette-forming glioneuronal tumor fills and expands the fourth ventricle (left), contributing to hydrocephalus in this patient, but causes little edema.
-The tumor demonstrates a heterogeneous internal pattern of enhancement (right).
+Figure 1: (Left) This mildly complex, circumscribed T2-FLAIR hyperintense rosette-forming glioneuronal tumor fills and expands the fourth ventricle, contributing to hydrocephalus in this patient, but causes little edema.
+(Right) The tumor demonstrates a heterogeneous internal pattern of enhancement.

-- Uncommon, slow-growing, and benign tumor usually arising in the posterior fossa
+- Uncommon, slow-growing, and benign tumor that usually arises in the posterior fossa

 - WHO grade I